Skip to content

 1. Check if the recording exists in the S3 bucket.

-2. Delete the recording file and metadata file from the S3 bucket.
+2. Delete the recording file from the S3 bucket.

 This endpoint does the following: